Haku-Sci/libs/README.md

 ## Docker

-the start_docker_services.bat method allows to run all required services from docker:
+the start_services.bat method allows to run all required services from docker:

 * Consul
 * Neo4j
 * Postgresql
 * RabbitMQ

-## Database
+## PostgreSQL

-if the service uses a database, and this database doesn't exist in the system, it will be created automatically
+if the service uses a database PostgreSQL, and this database doesn't exist in the system, it will be created automatically (require the librarie pg)

 ## launch.json